 I’m a cookie addict.

 Ok, there you go, I’ve admitted one of my passions (some say vices) to anyone reading this!
-In fact, I feel such a kindred to Italian cookies that I plan to someday take six months to drive every region in Italy and properly research the many, many varieties of cookies found throughout Italy…and then veganize them all if possible!
+In fact, I feel such a kinship to Italian cookies that I plan to someday take six months off and drive every region in Italy and properly research the many, many varieties of cookies found throughout Italy…and then veganize them all.
+I call it my noble calling.

 Yield: makes about 20-24

 We recognize some people are not interested in paying for information when they feel comfortable getting something off the internet for free.
 That’s fine – we wish you the best and hope you have a tasty and successful journey.
 We believe there are those, however, who are looking for trusted sources when it comes to cooking…we hope you have found your source in us!

 Our content is available without the support of advertising money.
 We are not influenced in any manner by advertisers or any other marketing arrangement.
 All of our recipes are tested extensively and written in a detailed (and hopefully entertaining) manner.
 We want our customers to trust the information we publish.
 We don’t play any of those marketing games (generating clickbait information, selling customer information to advertisers, etc.) to help our bottom-line.
 This is extremely important to us and something our customers demand.